Premier League promotion: Who will join Burnley in top flight?

 How can Sheffield United earn automatic promotion?

-Sheffield United‘s 76 points could grow to 79 with a win over Burnley on Monday, as the Blades will hope the Clarets are still feeling their weekend celebrations.
-A Burnley win would make end Blades’ already slim hopes of winning the Championship outright.
+Sheffield United didn’t catch Burnley celebrating on Monday.
+The Clarets beat the Blades to basically seal the Championship, and Sheffield United remains on 76 points through 40 matches.

-United holds a five-point lead on Luton Town with two matches-in-hand before kickoff.
-The Blades’ magic number is 86 points.
+United holds a five-point lead on Luton Town with a match-in-hand and the Blades’ magic number is 87 points.

+It’s likely that 86 points would do the trick as Sheffield United has a 10-goal advantage over Luton when it comes to goal differential, but 87 is unassailable.
+With six games left, the Blades will be back in the Premier League regardless of outside outcomes if they win four games (or three with three draws).

+Sheffield United does not play Luton again this season, but does have an FA Cup semifinal with Manchester City — the team that sent Burnley out of the tournament — on Saturday, April 22.

 Who else is in the mix for promotion?